 This peak, also on the NH 4000-footer list, provides an excellent 360-degree view of the surrounding area.
-The most popular, gentlest trail follows the Gorge Brook trail to Moosilauke Carriage Road, and then to Snapper Trail to complete the loop.
+The most popular, gentlest route follows the Gorge Brook trail to the summit, then descends the Carriage Road and Snapper Trail to complete the loop.
 Make sure to check out South Peak while following this trail.
 There are many other trails available to ascend and descend the mountain, some servicing the Appalachian Trail.
 Beaver Brook trail, closest to the Notch Hostel, follows gorgeous waterfalls, although this steep trail requires a slow, careful descent on the way back.

 East Osceola (4,156 ft.) and Mt.
 Osceola (4,340 ft.):

 Length: 7.6 miles round trip Duration: 4-6 hours Elevation gain: About 2,400 ft. with both peaks Location: Small parking lot on the right side of the Kancamagus Highway Driving distance from Notch Hostel: 18 minutes; 11.5 miles

 These two 4,000-footers on the NH-48 list may be a challenge, but the stunning views are worth the climb.
 Along with some steep sections, there is an almost vertical rock climb called the Chimney between the two peaks.
 There is a way around it to the right if it seems too challenging.
 The Osceolas can also be traveled to from an easier trail on Tripoli road, but the road closes during the winter.